diverse-project/kermeta/kermeta_projects/fr.irisa.triskell.kermeta.model/README.txt

 History :
 ---------
 $Log: not supported by cvs2svn $
+Revision 1.10  2006/07/28 12:20:47  cfaucher
+Addition : at step 2, d) set the name of the prefix property
+d) becomes e)

 Revision 1.9  2006/05/04 15:40:07  jmottu
 added support for constraints in kermeta